Skip to main content

 General Motors (GM) and GHSA are collaborating to reduce distracted driving by providing research and resources to help the State Highway Safety Offices (SHSOs), their partners and other safety stakeholders combat this persistent but preventable problem.

-GHSA and GM have provided $585,000 in grants to states to implement promising approaches to fight distracted driving.
-This year, GHSA awarded grants of $100,000 each to the SHSOs in Maryland and Missouri to help them develop, implement and evaluate local distracted driving prevention programs.
+Since 2024, GHSA and GM have provided $785,000 in grants to states to implement promising approaches to fight distracted driving.
+This year, GHSA awarded two grants totaling $200,000 to the State Highway Safety Offices in Alaska and Washington to support innovative projects that use telematics insights, digital engagement and research-supported strategies to improve distracted driving prevention and strengthen youth and community safety programs.

 Engaging Youth Journalists